ageruso/bofh-event-gen/README.md

 ## For bofh_scraper.py ##

 Execution Example: python3  bofh_scraper.py
-This will generate a random excuse created using the bofh excuse board, then print out to your terminal.
+This will generate a "random" excuse created using the bofh excuse board, then print out to your terminal.

 *All credit for the excusese goes to BOFH*